nfriedly/facebook-js-sdk/readme.txt

 My server runs a nightly cronjob to download the latest file from http://connect.facebook.net/en_US/all.js, de-minify it, and push the changes to github.

+The script removes the timestamp from the beginning of all.js because sometimes that is all that had changed.

 To run your own copy (which I recommend), you'll need to fork the github project, edit the shell script, and then set up an appropriate crontab.
 Mine looks like this: